ReproNim/OHBMEducation-2022/Exercise/README.md

 rm nidm.ttl demographics.csv
 ```
 Next, Let's confirm that your working subset is still have a happy BIDS dataset.
 The dataset you cloned (which is actually a DataLad dataset, which we will discuss later) so let's clean up the DataLad aspect
-of this new data subset and run the BIDS validator (locally as a Docker application, in a way that deals with a DataLad dataset):
+of this new data subset and run the BIDS validator (locally as a Singularity container application, in a way that deals with a DataLad dataset):
 ```
 datalad save -m "My new dataset" .
 ```